AiClub-UJ/Git.tutorial/README.md

 # Information about the program.
 The program is presented by Dr. Saud Al-Sharif.

-Target Audience: The target audience for this program is specifically aimed at members of the Artificial Intelligence Club who have a beginner level of knowledge in the field.
+Target Audience: This program is aimed at members of the Artificial Intelligence Club who are beginners in the field.

 Capacity: The program can accommodate a maximum of 50 students per batch.

 Duration: The program is designed to span over 2 days, conducted entirely online.
 During these two days, two separate batches will be conducted to ensure comprehensive coverage.

 Incentives: As a form of recognition, certified certificates will be provided to all participants upon successful completion of the program.
-These certificates will be issued by the Student Activities Unit, validating the participants' engagement and achievement
+These certificates will be issued by the Student Activities Unit, validating the participants' engagement and achievement.